It could seem that, despite the unprecedented rise of China

 We’ve all seen a Chinese copy of something, maybe a fashion accessory, a poorly manufactured imitation of the original, with those weird names, or electronics pretending to be the iPhone 4 or 5… everything has a Chinese replica.

 But now the copy phenomenon in China has spread to every business branch, not only the product itself, like as it happened with the copy of an entire Apple store discovered in Shanghai.
 Here’s one from Zhuhai (I saw two there, at least only in Jida):

-Even the copy got to the food.
+Even the copy got its claws onto the food.
 Ever heard of fake eggs, fake rice or fake duck?
 And I’m not talking about wax copies for display, but real food to be sold and ate.
 They even copied an entire Austrian city…!

 But with this post I want to talk about my personal experience on counterfeit goods and brands.

 First of all, I met a new concept (for me at least), which I called the sponsored copycat brand.
 For example, in Zhuhai there’s a well-known, flashy hotel near the beach, mainly used for conventions and orgies.
 Yeah, you read it right.
 Pretty nice, and huge.
 And sumptuous, in the Chinese way of doing stuff for rich people (let’s call it baroque).
 Just say it looks like the US Capitol… Here’s the main hall:

 On this hall, a pianist tries to create a charming and classy atmosphere.
 In the upper levels, various restaurants and free buffets, and above them, the permanently empty rooms; but my interest is on the floor level, where there are some clothing and souvenir shops for the occasional customers or people passing by.